kaaengine/kaa/docs/reference/nodes.rst

     Gets or sets origin alignment of a node, as :class:`geometry.Alignment`.

     It's best to show what origin point is on an example.
-Assume you have a Node with a 100px width and 50px height sprite.
+Assume you have a Node with a 100x50 px :ref:`sprite <Node.sprite>`.
     You tell the engine to draw the node at some specific position e.g. :code:`position=Vector(300, 200)`.
     But what does this actually mean?
 Which pixel of the 100x50 image will really be drawn at (300, 200)?
     The top-left pixel?
 Or the central pixel?
 Or maybe some other pixel?